Robert-van-Engelen/Forth500/versions/README.md

 - Forth500-v2: update with optimizations, code improvements and additions (18238 bytes binary executable)
 - Forth500-v3: update with FLOAT and FLOAT-EXT floating point word sets (20329 bytes binary executable)
 - Forth500-v4: update to fix long line editing and adds FVALUE with updated TO (20236 bytes binary executable)
+- Forth500-v5: update with new TAPE and CLOAD words and general optimizations (20169 bytes binary executable)